What is FND?

 Perpetuating factors

 These are factors that perpetuate or allow various symptoms, illness, or disorder to persist.
-Examples include: lack of social support, poor work life balance, chronic fatigue/pain, unhelpful coping styles, financial instability, chronic anxiety or depression and persistent symptoms.
+Examples include lack of social support, poor work life balance, chronic fatigue/pain, unhelpful coping styles, financial instability, chronic anxiety or depression and persistent symptoms.

 These are the factors addressed during therapy, with an aim to improve independence through personalized recovery.
 Tools to address this include, but not limited to, the use of interoceptive training, sensory regulation, graded exposure and pacing practices